MaulikDave9/MaulikDave9/README.md

 I am passionate about Computer Vision projects with Deep Learning technology.
 And recently implemented Multi-class Image Classification on Fruits-360 Dataset: https://github.com/MaulikDave9/Projects/tree/main/Fruits-360

-I am focusing on building skills with PyTorch framework For Deep Learning recently.
+I am focusing on building skills with PyTorch framework For Deep Learning in Spring 2026.

 I finished Google Advanced Data Analytics Professional Certificate with Coursera in 2025.
 It focused on the statistical analysis, Python, regression models, and machine learning.